SimonIsCoding/ft_irc/README.md

 sic -h localhost -p 6667 -n user1 -k password123
 ```
 > [!NOTE]
-> By setting sic that way, you will not have to use PASS, NICK and USER commands.
+> By setting sic that way, you will not have to use PASS ans NICK commands.
+The next one to enter will be USER.

 ## IRC Commands